 The log file analysis is primarily an analysis of bot accesses, because the data records are not sufficient for a detailed user analysis.
 For this reason, log files can only be a supplement to existing web analysis tools, but cannot replace them in user analysis.

-Logfiles provide you with a huge database that is automatically stored by the server, allowing website operators to analyze user and bot behavior.
-However, it is not necessarily so easy to get this valuable data.
+Log file analysis is hugely important for SEO.
+Log files provide you with a huge database that is automatically stored by the server, allowing website operators to analyze user and bot behavior.
+Unfortunately it can be difficult to access this data.

 The collected data can be processed and analyzed on small websites with standard table processing like Excel or Google tables.
 However, once you have several thousand hits per day, you need very large resources to analyze the log files efficiently.
 Without appropriate tools or computing power you will reach your limits.
 You also have to take GDPR into consideration, and ensure that user sessions do not fall into the wrong hands.
 All this means using a high amount of resources (employees, technology, time), which leads to both high costs and irregular analyses due to the effort and cost involved.